| Barry MacDonnell's

 When entering text in the document a Hard Back Tab is useful to "outdent" the first line of text a tab stop from (i.e., beyond) the left margin.
 Remaining lines in the paragraph will wrap at the left margin.
 [See also the similar feature, Hanging Indent, below.]

-[Side note: The term "margin release" comes from the typewriter era when a lever or key on a typewrite temporarily released the current margin stop to allow typing beyond the margin.]
+[Side note: The term "margin release" comes from the typewriter era when a lever or key on a typewrite temporarily released the current margin stop to allow typing in the margin area.]

 - If there is room outside (to the left of) the left margin you can use more than one Hard Back Tab to extend the first line a greater extent (but not into the document's non-printable area, which depends on your selected printer).